dreamcatcher-tech/network/Inbox/2023-04-05 1335 Dreamcatcher Bus.md

 Services marketplace

 ## Notes

+If the public chain acted as a bus between blockchains, then that same bus can be between any other conventional system on the net too.

+Bus goes in to a company first, like a database does, then things get installed on the top.
+Some of the things installed can also manage nodes in the fabric.

+API sync calls can be made using a swarm of

 Wrap systems in our standardization, and then allow translations to standard models that are interchangeable.
 If we wrapped Raytio, then we could test our use as a bus connector.
 Bus makes connection between internal systems easier, but intercompany, the same bus can make system connections easier again.